 Steps : 1.)
 To begin this exercise; start off by placing one kettlebell between your feet and bend down at your knees pushing your glutes out.
 2.)
 Take the kettlebell and swing it between your legs and then use the force to drive the kettlebell out and in front of your chest.
 3.)
 Return back to the starting position.
 4.)
 Repeat this exercise for as many repetitions as needed

 Steps : 1.)
-Start by standing up straight, feet shoulder width apart and arms rested at your sides holding a dumbbell in each hand with a palms down reverse grip.
+Start by sitting up straight at the end of a flat bench with your feet shoulder width apart, holding a dumbbell in each hand with an overhand grip at your sides.
 2.)
-Slowly elevate the dumbbells up to your shoulders, squeezing your forearm, and hold for a count.
+Slowly elevate both of your arms up towards the ceiling, squeezing your shoulder and hold for a count.
 3.)
 Return back to the starting position.
 4.)
 Repeat for as many reps and sets as desired.

 Before you hit the gym, take the time to define your fitness goals.
 Whether you're aiming to build muscle, lose weight, or improve endurance, having specific objectives will guide your training and keep you focused on your workouts.